DoomDuck/transcendence/doc/webpack_notes.md

 Describe how to name (`filename`) bundles and in which folder (`path`).
 When mutilple bundles/chunks are created one can use `subtitutions`.

+## Loaders

+Loaders are code that allows one to include other file types than js in a project (typescript, svelte) that can be chained to create multiple effects.
+They provide the information required for module resolution.